-Certain of our employees and contractors in South Africa are represented by labor unions or work under collective bargaining or similar agreements, which are subject to periodic renegotiation.
-Efforts may also be made from time to time to unionize other portions of our global workforce.
+Efforts may be made from time to time to unionize portions of our global workforce.
 In addition, we may be subject to strikes or work stoppages and other labor disruptions in the future.
-Additional unionization efforts, new or renegotiated collective bargaining agreements or work stoppages could materially increase our costs, reduce our net revenues or limit our operational flexibility.
+Unionization efforts, collective bargaining agreements or work stoppages could materially increase our costs, reduce our net revenues or limit our operational flexibility.